m-luck/blackjack_MDP_generalizer/README.md

 ### To run:
     python bj.py <NCards> <LTarget> <UTarget> [--concise]

-(no --concise option will print out details of the grid.)
+(--concise option will print out grid without details, as in Davis' specification.)
 Python 3.7.
 No external packages required.

 ##### For any discrepancies email mll469@nyu.edu.
 Thank you for checking it out.